In the Blog

 I was talking with my mom - who, aside from this issue, is a hip and cool sort of parent - when I mentioned that I was taking walks with my pets around my neighborhood.
 She said, very hopefully, “maybe you will meet another animal lover!”

 This is situation normal, unfortunately.
 Over the years well-meaning relatives have optimistically wished that I would “meet someone nice” or “find a life mate” at sporting events, concerts, the library, Disneyland, and parties.
-Mom has repeatedly reassured me that she doesn’t care about the gender of the “nice person,” as if my reluctance to partner up with a man must mean that I’m closeted and afraid to tell her (it doesn’t; I’m actually straight.).
+Mom has repeatedly reassured me that she doesn’t care about the gender of the “nice person,” as if my reluctance to partner up with a man must mean that I’m closeted and afraid to tell her (and though it took me a while to figure out my orientation, it didn’t change anything).

 The problem with all of this is that I don’t want to meet anyone in a romantic context.
 I have no plans to ever date, have a long-term relationship; cohabitate, or marry.
 It’s not something to which I’m morally opposed; it’s simply something in which I have absolutely zero interest.
 It’s not compatible with my life or my goals.
 I’ve always felt that way, too; even at 10 I rolled my eyes when other people gushed about brides.
 That doesn’t mean I intend to be celibate 100% of the time; it does mean that I greatly prefer to surround myself with good platonic friends, immerse myself in my interests and work on my career.
 I will never, ever identify as anyone’s girlfriend, much less significant other or spouse.